mthuurne/retroasm/docs/instruction-set.rst

 The names ``N`` and ``A`` that are declared in the context are used in the other fields; these uses are called placeholders.
 A placeholder represents a value that will substituted at a later time.
 In the examples above, that value will be an 8-bit unsigned integer.

 The context field can contain multiple items, separated by commas.
-It is possible to define constants and references, similar to the ``def`` keyword in functions: constants are defined using ``<type> <name> = <expr>`` and references are defined using ``<type>& <name> = <expr>``.
+It is possible to define constants using the syntax ``<type> <name> = <expr>``.
 A common use case for context constants is to define relative addressing, for example the following line defines a 16-bit address that is encoded relative to the program counter using an 8-bit signed offset:

 .. code-block::